 WoW they gave me a rifle & bullets too!

 we drove cross country to another Base. thankfully I

 never got shot at !
 I rode in the back of that pickup with

 the equipment and took 35mm slides.

 (at this link , at about 2/3rds down the pictures , look for

 W6ZSL (sk) Lancaster CA 1972

 |PA9VW.
 While I was stationed at Edwards

-Henry Radio in Anaheim.
-I took it to my next assignment, Holland.
-When I
+I took the S-line to my next assignment, NATO in Holland.

-the USA, I sold it to my friend
+When I returned to the USA, I sold it to my friend ON8PO, his first Collins.

 now he's probably the largest Collins and Military radio collector in the world.